 What are charter schools?
 How common are they, and who do they serve?

-A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract or charter with the state or jurisdiction.
-The charter exempts the school from selected state or local rules and regulations.
-In return for funding and autonomy, the charter school must meet the accountability standards articulated in its charter.
-A school’s charter is reviewed periodically (typically every 3 to 5 years) by the group or jurisdiction that granted it and can be revoked if guidelines on curriculum and management are not followed or if the standards are not met.
+A public charter school is a publicly funded school that is typically governed by a group or organization under a legislative contract (or charter) with the state or jurisdiction.
+The charter exempts the school from certain state or local rules and regulations.
+In return for flexibility and autonomy, the charter school must meet the accountability standards stated in its charter.
+A school's charter is reviewed periodically (typically every 3 to 5 years) by the group or jurisdiction that granted it and can be revoked if guidelines on curriculum and management are not followed or if the standards are not met.
 The first law allowing the establishment of charter schools was passed in Minnesota in 1991.
 Charter school legislation had been passed in 42 states and the District of Columbia as of school year 2011–12.
 Despite legislative approval in Maine and Washington, no charter schools were operational in these states in 2011–12.
-Charter school legislation has not been passed: Alabama, Kentucky, Maine, Montana, Nebraska, North Dakota, South Dakota, Vermont, Washington, and West Virginia.
+Charter school legislation has not been passed in the following states: Alabama, Kentucky, Montana, Nebraska, North Dakota, South Dakota, Vermont, and West Virginia.